TL;DR – How to Start Selling Online in China (2025)

 These steps are of great importance and must be followed meticulously, especially if you are a company or organization that does not have any presence in the Asian giant.
 From InfluChina, we propose the following key points.

-Step 1: Market Research in China
+Step 1: Market Research in China (Know Your Category & Consumers)

 The first and indisputable step to selling in e-commerce in China is to study your market and sector in the Asian country in detail.
 Without having this knowledge, you will not be able to establish good competitive strategies that take you to the highest.